 - No cats or small animals

-- Possibly a calm, older dog companion
+- Possibly a calm, confident dog companion

 - Someone home most of the day — she doesn’t show separation anxiety, but she’s not a dog who wants to be left for long periods